 A person with asthma has inflamed, swollen airways.3 Inflammation makes the airways very sensitive to many things that are inhaled, called triggers.
 Allergens, mold, weather, viruses, or chemicals are common triggers.
-When the airways are triggered, they begin to narrow, making it difficult to breath.
+When the airways are triggered, they begin to narrow, making it difficult to breathe.
 Asthma symptoms include coughing, wheezing, shortness of breath, and chest tightness.1 You may have some or all of these symptoms.1 Often, symptoms are the worst at night or in the morning.4 Symptoms may get better with little or no treatment.
 Other times, they can become very intense, called an asthma attack.

 What are the different types of asthma?

 There are many different types of asthma with different causes and symptom patterns.4 Allergic asthma is the type of asthma that is familiar to many people.
 Allergic asthma usually starts in childhood.
 It may be related to other allergic diseases such as eczema, hay fever (allergic rhinitis), or food allergy.

 Non-allergic asthma is seen in adults with asthma that is not related to allergy.
 This type of asthma is harder to treat.
 Other types of asthma include exercise-induced asthma, cough-variant asthma, work-related asthma, and aspirin-induced asthma.